wasicsop/RaspiPrometheusSensorResourceExporter/README.md

 ```

 # Step 3: Steps to Set Up Raspberry Pi OS

-#### Headless Setup (optional):
-- If using 'Raspberry Pi OS Lite', connect a keyboard and monitor for the first boot.
-- Create an empty `ssh` file inside the `/boot` directory to enable SSH access.
-- Alternatively, configure SSH and user credentials using the Raspberry Pi Imager before flashing.

 ## Open a Terminal
 - On the desktop version, open a terminal window.